jomtek/quran-translated/README.md

 # Translated Quran
 Free-to-use quran translations.
-Surah by surah.
+Surah by surah.<br>

- - Arabic - *Muhammad Taqi Uthmani* - 1.45mb
- - English - *Ahmed Ali* - 0.96mb
- - French - *Muhammad Hamidullah* - 1.05mb

 Do not hesitate to suggest any translation by making a pull request (exactly same format required).
 <br><br><br>